pereferrera/go_to_the_source/README.md

 ## Future improvements

-* Integrate with ChatGPT (when the API is available).
 * Do a comprehensive test to extract some more conclusions.
 Are there cases where the first answer was right and the reconsidered answer is wrong?
 * Improve logging / output.
 Right now everything is printed including the crawled content, but we might want to have more or less verbose outputs.